Verdict: Everton win

 Key Factors to Consider

-- The Eagles have now failed to score in their last three Premier League matches.
+- The Blues have failed to record more than a single goal in nine of their last 10 Premier League appearances.

 Verdict: Everton win